Much more than just a

 The best pairings are provided from our fine collection of red and white wine, rosé and cava, not to mention of La Casa del Mendrugo’s selection of craft beers: Triguera, Ambar, Porter and Indian Pale Ale, which will satisfy the most demanding palates.

-We invite you to a legendary dining experience which you can enjoy while surrounded by 3,500 years of history… located within the Monument Zone of the Historical Center of the city of Puebla, Mexico.
+We invite you to a legendary dining experience which you can enjoy while surrounded by 3,500 years of history… located within the UNESCO World Heritage Zone of the Historic Center of the city of Puebla, Mexico.